e Immigration & Nationality Law

 • Your family member has a work visa or student visa

-• You cannot apply for a family visa if your family member is in the UK temporarily on a work visa or student visa.
+• You cannot apply for a family visa if your family member is temporarily in the UK on a work or student visa.

 • You can apply to stay with them as a dependant instead.